jxyblog

 --header 'X-Auth-Token: '$token'' --data-raw '{"name":"'$domain'.","type":"AAAA","ttl":300,"records":["'$wanip'"]}'

-Create a file with a .sh suffix and save it to the router, for example, I saved it to /mnt, run the following code
+Create a file with the .sh suffix, save it to the router, for example, I saved it to /mnt, and run the following code

 /bin/bash /tmp/ddns.sh

-If the return is normal, it should look like the image below.
+If it returns normally, it should look like the image below.

 At this point, the resolution record on the server has been updated.

-7. Set up scheduled updates for resolution records or regularly check for IP changes to update resolution records.
+7. Set up scheduled updates for the resolution record or regularly check for IP changes to update the resolution record.

 For example, set the router to run the script every 12 hours, as shown in the image below.